-Jeff will be giving a small selection of RSS William Guy Lectures throughout the academic year 2017-2018, supported by the RSS.
-Priority booking is given to e-teacher members and RSS local groups, especially for lectures that will be open to multiple schools in a geographic location.
-For details, contact Scott Keir, head of education and statistical literacy, firstname.lastname@example.org.
+If you are interested in organising a William Guy Lecture, email firstname.lastname@example.org.
+Priority booking is given to e-teacher members and RSS local groups, especially for lectures open to multiple schools in a given location.

 William Guy lecturer speaker pool

 Several past lecturers are willing to deliver their lecture on request, by mutual arrangement – download a list of abstracts with full details.
-To contact any of the speakers, email Scott Keir, head of education and statistical literacy,email@example.com, who will relay your request.
+To contact any of the speakers, we will relay your request, if you e-mail our education team: email@example.com

 History of the lecture